 - Being unclear about your goal and why you are benchmarking

 - Failing to not know the right tools and resources that can be utilized

-- Remembering that benchmarking and competitive analysis isn’t a one-time thing.
+- Benchmarking and competitive analysis isn’t a one-time thing but an ongoing process

-- Thinking your online competitors are the same.
-Often you need to opt for “out-of-sector” benchmarking to be the best in class.
+- Thinking your competitors are the same.
+Often you need to opt for out-of-sector benchmarking to be the best in class

 - Not taking immediate action.
-You need to prioritize actions using a SWOT and then cross-check or review if the actions worked or not
+You need to prioritize actions and then cross-check or review if the actions worked or not

 The important thing to remember about competitive intelligence is that it’s not just about your competitor’s performance but also, it’s about how you compare to them.
 It’s also about how you can turn your insights into actions to best serve your customers.

 The key to successful competitive analysis is benchmarking yourself alongside your competitors and identify wherever the gap is and then showcase your solution and position yourself as a market leader.